 List of generic equipment with long-lead time requirements in the TSP footprint.
 TPL-001-4 R2.1.5 defines the equipment to be studied in this analysis as having a lead time of one year or longer.

-Following the response on the above data request, the SSWG start cases will be updated using the input assumptions discussed in this scope document.
+Following the response to the above data request, the SSWG start cases will be updated using the input assumptions discussed in this scope document.
 The summer peak and the minimum load cases will be prepared in this step.
 The reliability start cases created after case conditioning and resulting N-1 overloads will be shared with the stakeholders prior to reliability analysis.

 Reliability Analysis